 To apply, follow the “Apply” link found below the internship position descriptions.

 Before applying, carefully read the descriptions to determine which position(s) you are best qualified for and most interested in pursuing.
 While each position requires a commitment to public service, the descriptions detail the skills and competencies necessary for each particular position.
-You may only apply to one internship position per term but will have a chance to indicate your interest in other positions on the application form.

 Selection Process